menu

 ValueChanged

-Gets or sets a callback that trigger when the value changes.
+Gets or sets the event callback that is triggered when the selected value changes.

 Declaration